 Originally from outside Chicago, Standefer has spent the last fourteen years between Wyoming, Colorado, and Arizona.
 She earned a B.A. in Sociology and a B.A. in English- Fiction Writing from The Colorado College, where she was awarded the Colorado College Award in Literature, the Bridges Prize in Poetry, and the Reville Prize for Fiction.
 She took third place in the 2006 Playboy College Fiction Contest.

-Lisa Bowden, Publisher and Co-Founder of Kore Press, is the editor of Autumnal: A Collection of Elegies, co-editor of Powder: Writing by Women in Ranks, from Vietnam to Iraq, and co-adapter and director of Coming in Hot (a play based on Powder).
+Lisa Bowden, Publisher and Executive Director of Kore Press, is the editor of Autumnal: A Collection of Elegies, co-editor of Powder: Writing by Women in Ranks, from Vietnam to Iraq, and co-adapter and director of Coming in Hot (a play based on Powder).
 She has developed Kore’s long list of authors and award winning programming as a literary activist, artist, and feminist culture worker.
 She is a recipient of the Maryann Campau Fellowship for poetry from the University of Arizona Poetry Center and a Woman on the Move Award from the YWCA.
 A poet who works with an improvisational ensemble of dancers, writers, and musicians called Movement Salon, Lisa has studied English and Philosophy at the University of Arizona and in London.
 She lives in Tucson with her partner Eve and daughter Djuna.
 Her poetry can be found at backroomlive.wordpress.com, spiralorb.net, and thedrunkenboat.com.